wangfowen/owenwangdotcom/_posts/2013-10-18-overpaid-syndrome.md

 feel like you can do whatever your heart desires and live without worries.
 This results from the dramatic change from living off of ramen to suddenly having abundant spending money.
 If something exciting got suggested, we had a group of people committed instantly.
-This lead to things like a weekend bungee jumping outing to a week long Hawaii excursion.
+This led to things like a weekend bungee jumping outing to a week long Hawaii excursion.
 Even some of our more frugal friends ended up developing _the syndrome_ after interning for a couple months.